roryl/lucee-book/scaffolding.md

 # Scaffolding

 Scaffolding refers to how you structure your files for your application.
 Building modern web applications is complex and every application is different.
-However for Lucee and platforms like it, there tends to be a common set of conventions that are used when building web applications.
+However for Lucee, there tends to be a common set of conventions that are used when building web applications.
 This chapter discusses common structures for your application that are suitable for use with Lucee.

 Unless you are building a command line application with Lucee using CommandBox, the standard application with Lucee is a Web Application.
 This scaffolding section deals only with Web Applications.

 ##Basic Web App
-Your Lucee web application will live in a webroot on a server.
+Your Lucee web application will live in a webroot on a web server.
 At its most basic level, the webroot must contain an index.cfm that will process the request as the default template, and an Application.cfc to define your application.

 - wwwroot
   - /assets - JS & CSS files